codefresh-io/docs.codefresh.io/_docs/enterprise/installation-security.md

-### SAAS version
+### Cloud version

-The SAAS version is the easiest way to start using Codefresh as it is fully managed.
+The Cloud version is the easiest way to start using Codefresh as it is fully managed and runs 100% on the cloud.
 All maintenance and updates are executed by the Codefresh DevOps team.

 You can also create a [free account]({{site.baseurl}}/docs/getting-started/create-a-codefresh-account/) on the SAAS version right away.
 The account is forever free with some limitations on number of builds.

-The SAAS versions runs on multiple clouds:
+The cloud version runs on multiple clouds:

 {% include image.html
   lightbox="true"